11001001: Production

-The name "11001001" is a binary number, a concatenation of the names of the Bynars (One One, Zero Zero, One Zero, and Zero One).
+The name "11001001" is a binary number (201 in decimal), a concatenation of the names of the Bynars (One One, Zero Zero, One Zero, and Zero One).
 The episode at one point was called "10101001".
 It was originally intended that this episode would take place prior to "The Big Goodbye", with the Bynars' modifications causing the problems with the holodeck seen in that episode.
 Instead it was changed to the Bynars aiming to fix the holodeck to prevent those problems from recurring.
 The Bynars themselves were played by young women.
 Children were considered for the parts, but the production team thought that it would be too troublesome because of the limited time they could work each day and the need to hire teachers.
 Each actress was required to wear extensive make-up, which was created by make-up supervisor Michael Westmore.
 A large single-piece bald cap was made from the same mold for each actress, which required some customised trimming to get it to fit properly.
 To cover up problems with the seams of the cap, some fake hair was added on the Bynars' necks.
 Each actress also controlled the flashing light inside the apparatus on the side of the headpiece through a battery pack attached to the waistband of their costumes.
 To disguise their voices, the pitch was lowered in post production.
 It was originally planned to add subtitles over the Bynars' conversations between themselves.

 The image of the Starbase orbiting a planet was re-used from Star Trek III: The Search for Spock.
 The score was created by Ron Jones, who incorporated jazz themes composed by John Beasley.
 The episode was written by Maurice Hurley and Robert Lewin.
 Hurley was pleased with the outcome of the episode, praising the work of Westmore on the Bynars' makeup and the performance of Jonathan Frakes.
 Frakes enjoyed the episode, too, saying, "A fabulous show.
 Those were the kind of chances we took first season that when they worked, they worked great.
 It was a very chancy show and I loved it."
 Director Paul Lynch also thought that the Bynars were "great".
 Carolyn McCormick appeared as Minuet and subsequently became a regular cast member in Law and Order.
 She returned to the role of Minuet in the season four episode "Future Imperfect".
 Gene Dynarski had previously appeared as Ben Childress in Star Trek: The Original Series episode "Mudd's Women" and Krodak in "The Mark of Gideon".